Ifycode-extension/gads-tasks/gads-2021/pluralsight-login-clone/README.md

 # Task: Pluralsight login page clone
+## No frameworks (keyboard accessibility included)

 Copy and paste the svg from the box below to add to your html if your are having problems downloading the faq.svg file: